TIME TO RESIDENCE PERMIT

 The administration fee is that of €30,000, and an additional €5,000 for each main applicant’s and spouse’s parent, grandparent, grandchild and dependant’s spouse.

 USD 12.5 Billion

 Yes.
-A parent or grandparent of the main applicant or of his/her spouse who proves to the satisfaction of the Minister that at the time of application he/she is not economically active and is principally dependant on the main applicant, is eligible as a dependant.
+A parent or grandparent of the main applicant or of his/her spouse, who proves to the satisfaction of the Minister that at the time of application he/she is not economically active and is principally dependent on the main applicant, is eligible as a dependent.

 The residency certificate does not expire provided all the requirements are adhered to.
 The residency card is valid for 5 years or until the cut-off dates, which have been set at ages 14 and 18.

-Yes, applicant may sell the qualifying investment after 5 years and still retain Maltese residency, on condition that other requirements stipulated in S.L.
+Yes, applicants may sell the qualifying investment after 5 years and still retain Maltese residency, on condition that other requirements stipulated in S.L.
 217.18 are still met.